-Teachers may receive tuition reimbursement of up to one thousand dollars (\$1,000.00) per school year.
-An eligible teacher may receive a second grant (of up to \$1,000.00) of tuition reimbursement for additional coursework in the same year if there are additional funds that remain in the annual tuition reimbursement allotment for that school year.
+Beginning in the 2019-20 school year, the procedure for awarding tuition reimbursement will be as follows: All submissions for reimbursement shall be due by May 1.
+All employees who had submitted for reimbursement by May 1 will receive an equal percentage of their submissions for reimbursement, not to exceed one thousand dollars (\$1000.00) per employee per year.
+Any submission submitted after May 1 shall be eligible for tuition reimbursement for the following school year.
+An eligible teacher may receive a second grant (of up to \$1,000.00) of tuition reimbursement for additional coursework in the same academic year if there are additional funds that remain in the annual tuition reimbursement allotment for that school year.
 Eligibility is defined for this paragraph as current enrollment in a degree granting program at an accredited college or university.
 Should other financial assistance be received, the reimbursement will be reduced so that the sum of financial assistance and reimbursement does not exceed the full amount of the course cost.